 - The lake also forms part of Lake Nakuru National Park, an astonishingly beautiful haven for wildlife, including many threatened species.

-- The beauty and importance of this incredible site led to its being protected under the Ramsar Convention on wetlands.
+- The beauty and importance of this rather incredible site led to its being protected under the Ramsar Convention on wetlands.

 Lake Nakuru Physical Description

-The breathtaking Lake Nakuru also represents one of the most beautiful soda lakes in the world.
+The rather breathtaking Lake Nakuru also represents one of the most beautiful soda lakes in the world.
 It sits at an altitude of roughly 5,755 ft (1,754 m) above sea level.

 The unique chemistry of the lake, the warm alkaline water, allows for the growth of prodigious quantities of algae.
 This, in turn, also draws enormous numbers of flamingos and other wildlife.

 Lake Nakuru Habitat and Wildlife

 Lake Nakuru remains extremely famous for its avian spectacle.
 More than 400 species of birds call this marvel of geology and the surrounding park home.
 Chief among these are two types of pink flamingo.